aws/efs-utils/README.md

 Often times, enabling debug level logging can help us find problems more easily.
 To do this, run
 `sed -i '/logging_level = INFO/s//logging_level = DEBUG/g' /etc/amazon/efs/efs-utils.conf`.

-You can also enable stunnel debug logs with
+You can also enable stunnel and efs-proxy debug logs with
 `sed -i '/stunnel_debug_enabled = false/s//stunnel_debug_enabled = true/g' /etc/amazon/efs/efs-utils.conf`.
+These logs files will also be in `/var/log/amazon/efs/`.

 Make sure to perform the failed mount again after running the prior commands before pulling the logs.